flenniken/collections/docs/test.md

 * tap the thumbnails menu icon
 * tap the index menu icon
   * tap the share icon and verify the share sheet appears, or the photo downloads
+  * as admin on localhost, tap the download icon and verify it writes `dist/images/cN/cN.json` instead of downloading a file

 [⬇](#Contents)